OnPoint Plugins

 PHP Based Translations

-WordPress 6.5 included the ability to load translations from a PHP array instead of just .mo
+WordPress 6.5 included the ability to load translations from a PHP array instead of just .mo file files for greatly improved translation performance.

-translation files to take advantage of the new translations system.
+The Advanced Sidebar plugin now generates .php translation files to take advantage of the new translations system.
 You will see a nice performance improvement on any non-English sites using our plugin.

-files intact for backward compatibility so translations will continue to work on sites running WordPress versions older than 6.5.
+We kept the .mo files intact for backward compatibility so translations will continue to work on sites running WordPress versions older than 6.5.

 New PHP Version Requirements